fardeen-ahmed/Bug-bounty-Writeups/README.md

 <A href="https://github.com/mdsecresearch/BurpSuiteSharpener">-Extension should add a number of UI and functional features to Burp Suite to make working with it easier</a>

+<a href="https://github.com/tristanlatr/burpa">-Burp Automator - A Burp Suite Automation Tool.
+It provides a high level CLI and Python interfaces to Burp Suite scanner and can be used to setup Dynamic Application Security Testing (DAST)</a>

 <a href="https://github.com/benso-io/posta">-Posta.
 Cross-document Messaging security research tool</a>

 <a href="https://being-uncommon.medium.com/rustscan-the-modern-port-scanner-d6d3084e9c82">-RUSTSCAN — THE MODERN PORT SCANNER</a>